 F.I.R.P.T.A.
 Sale Of U.S. Property By Non-U.S. Resident Owner

 U.S. tax law requires that any non-resident alien who sells an interest in U.S. real property is subject to withholding for tax purposes of 15% of the gross sales price.
 This is required by the U.S. Foreign Investment in Real Property Tax Act and is referred to as F.I.R.P.T.A.
-The withheld amount is required to be forwarded to the Internal Revenue Service (IRS) by the closing agent within 20 days of the closing date.
+The withheld amount must be forwarded to the Internal Revenue Service (IRS) by the closing agent within 20 days of the closing date.
 These funds are held until the IRS is satisfied that all taxes due by the non-resident are paid.
-The taxes due include tax on income from rentals less applicable costs and capital gains tax.
-In order to apply for a refund of the withheld amount you can either:
+The taxes owing include tax on income from rentals less applicable costs and capital gains tax.
+To apply for a refund of the withheld amount, you can either:

-OPTION 1 - File U.S. tax returns for each year that rental income was generated.
+OPTION 1 - File U.S. tax returns for each year that generated rental income.
 Reporting all income and expenses and a final return reporting the sale to recover the balance of cleared funds.
-With this process, it can take up to eighteen months to get your refund depending on when during the tax year the property is sold.
+With this process, it can take up to eighteen months to get your refund, depending on when during the tax year the property is sold.

 OPTION 2 – File Form 8288-B - Application for Exemption from Withholding with supporting documents (including tax returns reporting prior year income and expenses) on or before the date of closing.
 By choosing this option, the 15% withholding remains with the closing agent whilst the IRS processes the withholding application and issues a Withholding Certificate for the cleared funds.
-With this process, it usually takes around 90 days to get your refund.
+With this process, the timeframe can vary depending on the current IRS caseload.

 Please note: applying for and receiving a Withholding Certificate does not eliminate your requirement to file a final U.S. income tax return to report the sale transaction.
-In fact, when your final tax return is filed you may receive a further refund depending on the number of owners and length of time that the property was held.
+When your final tax return is filed, you may receive a further refund depending on the number of owners and length of time that the property was held.